Nanoseb/rsqueue/README.md

   -a / --all               Print (almost) everything (equivalent of: rsqueue -u -t -p -i)

 Output tweaking:
-  -s                       Don't print the storage needed for simulations (speed up output) -r                       Print only running jobs --cost                   Print the current and final cost of the job --memory                 Hide the memory/core column --maxit                  Print the maximum iteration number possible within the job time limit --st                     Sort job list by start time --pn                     Don't print the project number in the job name
+  -s / --storage           Print the storage needed for simulations (slows down the output) -r                       Print only running jobs --cost                   Print the current and final cost of the job --memory                 Print an estimation of the memory/core based on the cell count --maxit                  Print the maximum iteration number possible within the job time limit --st                     Sort job list by start time --pn                     Don't print the project number in the job name